Is artificial intelligence safe for humanity?

-Many science fiction movies explored the potential dangers of artificial intelligence, such as “Skynet” from the Terminator film series and the more recent Ex Machina.
-(Prof. Bob Fisher from The University of Edinburgh maintains a list of films related to artificial intelligence.)
-However, while such scenarios seem distant, there already exists a potential threat in the form of “lethal autonomous weapons”, or “killer robots” as they are sometimes called.
+Many science fiction movies explored the potential dangers of artificial intelligence, such as the Terminator film series and the more recent Ex Machina (Edinburgh's School of Informatics hosts a list of films related to artificial intelligence).
+However, while such scenarios seem distant, there already exists a potential threat in the form of lethal autonomous weapons, or “killer robots” as they are sometimes called.
 These terms refer to machines that can select and engage targets with no or only limited human intervention.
 Examples include automatic machine gun turrets and flying drones equipped with missiles.

 Arguments can be made for and against such technology.
 Some scientists believe that as machines surpass humans in tasks such as communication, coordination, and targeting, they may potentially reduce the number of both civilian and military casualties.
-On the other hand, there are several concerns associated with autonomous weapons, such as a possible arms race between nations as the technology becomes widely available, and a lowered inhibition for armed conflict by using machines rather than human soldiers.
-As a result, a number of organisations have called for a ban on the development and deployment of autonomous weapons, such as in the form of a ban in the UN Convention of Certain Conventional Weapons.
+On the other hand, there are several concerns associated with autonomous weapons, such as a possible arms race between nations as the technology becomes widely available and a lowered inhibition for armed conflict by using machines rather than human soldiers.
+As a result, a number of organisations have called for a ban on the development and deployment of autonomous weapons.

-The need to understand and control the potential dangers posed by artificial intelligence has long been recognised in the scientific community, and it has gained more significant momentum recently when the US-based Future of Life Institute received a donation of 10 million US Dollar to fund research in this area.
-As the institute states, the goal is to “maximize the societal benefit of AI, explicitly focusing not on the standard goal of making AI more capable, but on making AI more robust and/or beneficial”.
-As an example, my colleague Dr. Adrian Weller at Cambridge University received a grant to investigate “self-policing” machines, whose purpose is to police other intelligent machines and recognise undesirable activity.
+The need to understand and control the potential dangers posed by artificial intelligence has long been recognised in the scientific community, and it has gained more significant momentum recently when the US-based Future of Life Institute received a $10 million donation to fund research in this area.
+The institute's goal is to “maximize the societal benefit of AI, explicitly focusing not on the standard goal of making AI more capable, but on making AI more robust and/or beneficial”.
+As an example, Dr. Adrian Weller at Cambridge University received a grant to investigate “self-policing” machines, whose purpose is to police other intelligent machines and recognise undesirable activity.